so I'd have an idea of what the poisonous snakes in the area look like.

 snake!
 The critter looks ready for business.

-have to do is hit a larger part of the body.
-I take aim at the snake instead of its head this
+to do is hit a larger part of the body.
+I take aim at the snake instead of its head this time, and

 I begin to feel somewhat sorry about my killing spree, but the adrenaline is moving and my